cakephp/docs/en/appendices/4-2-migration-guide.rst

 ----

 - ``SqlServer`` now creates client-side buffered cursors for prepared statements by default.
+  This was changed to fix significant performance issues with server-side SCROLL cursors.

   .. warning::
       For users with large query results, this may cause an error allocating the client-side buffer unless